ese5180/iot-venture-f25-helldivers/README.md

 Yuhe Zhang can pull the repository from GitHub, build, and flash the code to their device.

-can pull the repository from GitHub, build, and flash the code to their device.
+Zihao Cai can pull the repository from GitHub, build, and flash the code to their device.

 Demo video: [Wireless Demo](https://youtu.be/xRVHlD40wJ0)